ruuda/blog/posts/2014-08-29-writing-a-path-tracer-in-rust-part-6-multithreading.md

 The task scheduler is responsible for determining what threads should do.
 The program starts a number of worker threads, and each thread asks the task scheduler for a task.
-After performing the task, it will ask the task scheduler for a new one, etc.
+After performing the task, it will ask the task scheduler for a new one, and this will continue until the program stops.

 The task scheduler owns a collection of units, which are described in the [previous post][prev].
 Each task can have units associated with it.